joanrodas/plubo-routes/README.md

 ✔️  Automatically flush rewrite rules when the routes change\
 ✔️  Custom redirects and action routes\
 ✔️  Easily extendable with hooks\
-✔️  Easy to use with blade templates
+✔️  Easy to use with Sage 10

 <br/>